Jun. 23, 2017

 Finding the intersections between his faith and his music making has been a life-long pursuit for Mr. Feller.
 For over 10 years, he was involved with "The Continental Brass and Singers," a traveling Christian group comprised of a 20-voice choir and 17-piece big band; he was involved in performing over 2000 concerts with them in 30 countries worldwide.
-Mr. Feller enjoyed playing trumpet for 3 tours and then serving as Tour Director for 7 years.
+Mr. Feller enjoyed playing trumpet for three tours and then serving as tour director for seven years.
 Participating in the "Continentals" caused him to realize that his musical life and spiritual walk could work in tandem for God's glory.
 Mr. Feller recalls this experience vividly: "I was sitting in the back of a dank stone church in Zagreb Yugoslavia (now Croatia) on a Continental tour during a Sunday morning service and I literally felt the Holy Spirit descend on my body…It was at that instant I realized I could have a spiritual life and a musical life at the same time.
 It changed my perspective on what I wanted to do with music."

 Now, Mr. Feller walks alongside his students as they have similar transforming experiences during the Symphonic Winds' trip to Romania every other year.
 In 2002, he accompanied the Brass Quintet to Romania in order to begin a relationship with Heart2Heart International, and in 2009, he returned again with a larger group of students from the Symphonic Winds.
-The students are there to do "anything" (as Mr. Feller says), which includes holding babies in the Baby Hospital, teaching private music lessons on instruments, playing frisbee or soccer, talking, and giving hugs, just to name a few.
+The students are there to do "anything" (as Mr. Feller says), which includes holding babies in the Baby Hospital, teaching private music lessons on instruments, playing frisbee or soccer, talking and giving hugs, just to name a few.
 When asked why he thinks this experience is an important one for his students, he replies, "Just go and hold one of those precious babies for a few hours and you will know the answer!
 Your heart will never be the same."
 He notes that he has seen God completely change students because of their experiences there, and being able to go every other year is a precious experience for him as well.
 One of the things he hopes his students glean from their experience at Biola is that they would see that God can use them to impact the world.
 He remarks, "Many times we can go to places others cannot, just because music is the tool for ambassadorship."

 Mr. Feller has been teaching at Biola since 1987 and served for five years as a part-time faculty member before becoming a full-time professor.
 For Mr. Feller, seeing the student's growth in enthusiasm for their craft is one of the chief blessings of being involved in this community.
 He says, "There is something different about Biola students.
 I hear it all the time from our adjunct faculty, many of whom teach at numerous universities around the area.
 I sense a kindred spirit with our students.
 There is a seriousness and a striving for excellence that I love."
 He also says of his fellow faculty members, "There is a tremendous respect for each other and great appreciation for their talents.
 That's what helps make Biola so unique!"